webpack-contrib/remark-loader/README.md

 We no longer support any `react` specific features.
 Please see the wonderful [MDX][12] project if you're interested in mixing JSX with Markdown.

-## Contributing

-Pull requests and stars are always welcome.
-For bugs and feature requests, please [create an issue][2].

 ## Inspiration

 This project was inspired the following open source work: